 - This sauce can be made ahead of time and stored in an airtight glass jar or container for up to one week.
 It can also be frozen in a freezer bag for up to 6 months.

-- Although, not traditional, I've used jarred pasta sauce instead of canned tomatoes to make a quick dish from this recipe.
-About one and half jars should work (anywhere between 24-36oz).
-Reduce salt in recipe if using this option.
+- Although not traditional, I've used premade jarred pasta sauce (Rao's is my favorite) instead of canned tomatoes to make a quick dish from this recipe.
+About one and a half jars should work about 36oz.
+Reduce salt in the recipe if using this option.

 - If you don't want a super creamy sauce, use light cream or half & half milk instead.